Calvein/empty-module/README.md

 Return an empty module, 'nuff said

-Install with `npm install empty-module`.
+Install it with `npm install empty-module`.
 It was created for aliased module for IE8 in browserify, you may not need this silly module, ever.